 Volunteer opportunity – Help with publicity of the Scrip program and educating parents on how to use it.

-Secret Santa (Co-Chairs – Coleen DiPonio & Joe Gdowik)
+Secret Santa – Chairs: Mary Morgan & & Joe Gdowik

 Secret Santa is an in-school holiday shopping experience for children.
 The shop is set up and operated entirely by parent volunteers.
 Children purchase holiday gifts for family & friends in the safety and security of their own school.
 The gift options include a variety of homemade crafts, ornaments, baked goods as well as a nice selection of items from Fun Service Inc.

-Teacher & Staff Appreciation (Chair - Nicole Mahjoory & Sara Doyle)
+Teacher & Staff Appreciation – Chairs: Nicole Mahjoory & Sara Doyle

 This committee provides special meals and gifts to our teachers and staff.
 Committee Chairs decide on a schedule of events for the year in coordination with the Principal.
 Recent events and gifts include lunches, breakfasts, conference snack bars, CSW flowers, birthday cards, gift certificates for books, etc. This committee also provides a $150 stipend to each teacher to help offset cost of classroom supplies.